White Kennett: Works

 Hearne inserted into a volume of his version of the visually stunning work in the Bodleian Library Leland's Itinerary a critique or correction from Kennett "concerning a passage" Hearne produced in volume four.
 Some manuscript verses by Kennett on Religious and Moral Subjects, translated from some of the chief Italian Poets, belonged to S. W. Rix in 1855, and manuscript notes by Kennett, written in a Bible, were printed in Notes and Queries for 1885.
 Sir Walter Scott repeated, in his Life of Swift, p.
 137, how Kennett perceived Swift's attendance in Queen Anne's antechamber in November 1713.

-His manuscripts now number 935 to 1041 in the Lansdowne Collection (L.C.) as tabulated below.
+His manuscripts now number 935 to 1041 in the British Library Lansdowne collection as tabulated below.
 Chiefly: